Getting Residency In Chile

 In fact, there is a growing community of American Expats living in Santiago de Chile.
 Santiago has become a haven for American retirees and the numbers are currently growing.
 If your goal is to retire in Chile, looking into these communities would be more than wise.

 Santiago de Chile is also the capital of Chile and the place where most foreign investment is concentrated.
 Other cities with a big number of Americans living in it include Valparaiso, Viña del Mar, and La Serena.

-Like the other South American countries featured on our page, Chile has a swift and easy to navigate immigration system.
+Like the other South American countries featured on our page, Chile has a swift and easy to navigate the immigration system.
 Here is a quick review of how an American can obtain residency and citizenship from Chile.

-In order to obtain a temporary residency to legally work in Chile you will have to present a job offer among all of the other relevant documents that come with the application.
+In order to obtain a temporary residency to legally work in Chile, you will have to present a job offer among all of the other relevant documents that come with the application.
 Once granted the temporary resident visa has a duration of two years.

 Your temporary residency needs to be renewed every two years.
 The temporary residency visa can turn into a permanent residency after only two years.
 If at any point during the two years your work contract is terminated you will have to go back home.
 This problem can be avoided by being a permanent resident.